Skip to main content

 Authentication

 After selection, the critical factor is how you secure your cloud accounts.
-Ensure to have a strict two-factor authentication backed by unique and strong password combinations.
+Ensure strict two-factor authentication backed by unique and strong password combinations.

 6) File Sharing